Rrominet/fxnetwork/README.md

 # fxNetwork

 A network management GUI application built with C++ and mlgui.2 framework.
 It's portable and standalone on any distros.
-Pretty useful if you don't use a *classic* window manger that don't have `poly-bar` or equivalent.
+Pretty useful if you don't use a *classic* window manager that don't have `poly-bar` or equivalent.

 ## What the fuck is this?